 Placemaking pays close attention to the myriad ways in which the physical, social, ecological, cultural, and even spiritual qualities of a place are intimately intertwined, and we continue to be inspired by the visionary Placemakers who have worked to promote this vision for generations.
 Through the Placemaking Leadership Council, PPS is working to establish a broad network of Place advocates and practitioners, and to help leverage the growing momentum of the Placemaking movement.
 We have also organized the Future of Places conference series, along with partners UN Habitat and Ax:son Johnson Foundation, to support help the Placemaking movement go global, with a focus on urbanization and developing cities.

 Placemaking belongs to everyone: its message and mission is bigger than any one person or organization.
 As a “backbone organization,” PPS remains dedicated to supporting the movement, growing the network, and sharing our experience and resources with Placemakers and allies everywhere.

 - Function before form

 - Focused on creating destinations

-- A blanket solution
+- A blanket solution or quick fix

 - Dependent on regulatory controls